Kukuza/sargo-interface/CONTRIBUTING.md

 Kukuza is a mobile-first micro-investing and loans community for small, local groups in emerging markets.
 Our focus is building a DAO on [Celo](https://celo.org/) owned by the community.
 Interested in making Kukuza project better?
-Thank you for considering contributing!
+Thank you for considering to contribute!
 This guide will outline how to submit changes to this repository and the conventions that follow.
 We are all about community and therefore, we encourage open collaboration across the entire software development lifecycle.

 For questions, help, or chat, reach out [via Discord](https://discord.gg/85d6NCXzyM).